xilefmusics/worship_viewer/ROADMAP.md

 - [ ] Setlist Editor: Is too wide on IPhone
 - [ ] Import ultimate: First section is often missing
 - [ ] Import chordpro: Fails on `[||:]` and `[:||]` chords
+- [ ] Error when opening an empty setlis

 ## 🚧 Maintainance